ShivamKR12/codeserver/README.md

 **Setting Up Jupyter Lab on Google Colab**

-This guide will walk you through the steps to set up Jupyter Lab with necessary extensions, GPU support, and expose it using ngrok on Google Colab.
+This guide will walk you through the steps to set up Jupyter Lab with necessary extensions, GPU support, and expose it using Cloudflare on Google Colab.

 **Requirements**

 Google Colab environment
-ngrok account with an authentication token

 **Steps**